Query Parameters in JPA

 Country.class);

-return query.getSingleResultTypedQuery.getSingleResult() - JPA MethodExecute a SELECT query that returns a single result.();
+return query.getSingleResultjakarta.persistence.TypedQuery.getSingleResult()Execute a SELECT query that returns a single result.();

 }

-Instead of using a parameter for the queried name, the new method embeds the name as a String literal.
-There are a few drawbacks to using literals rather than parameters in queries.
+Instead of using a parameter for the name, this method embeds the name directly into the query as a String literal.
+Using literals instead of parameters has several drawbacks.

-First of all, the query is not reusable.
-Different literal values lead to different query strings, and each query string requires its own query compilation, which is very inefficient.
-On the other hand, when using parameters, even if a new TypedQueryjavax.persistence.TypedQuery - JPA InterfaceInterface used to control the execution of typed queries. instance is constructed on every query execution, ObjectDB can identify repeating queries with the same query string and use a cached compiled query program, if available.
+First, the query is not reusable.
+Different literal values result in different query strings, and each new query string requires its own compilation, which is inefficient.
+In contrast, when you use parameters, ObjectDB can identify queries with the same query string and use a cached, compiled query program if one is available.
+This is true even if a new TypedQueryjakarta.persistence.TypedQueryInterface used to control the execution of typed queries. instance is constructed for each execution.

-Secondly, embedding strings in queries is unsafe and can expose the application to JPQL injection attacks.
-Suppose that the name parameter is received as an input from the user and then embedded in the query string as is.
-Instead of a simple country name, a malicious user may provide JPQL expressions that change the query and may help in hacking the system.
+Second, embedding strings in queries is unsafe and can expose the application to JPQL injection attacks.
+For example, suppose the name parameter is received as user input and then embedded in the query string as-is.
+A malicious user could provide JPQL expressions instead of a simple country name, altering the query and potentially compromising the system.

-In addition, parameters are more flexible and support elements that are unavailable as literals, such as entity objects.
+In addition, parameters are more flexible and support elements that are unavailable as literals, such as entities.

 API Parameter Methods

-There are 9 methods for setting parameters in a query, which is essential whenever using query parameters.
-In addition, there are 9 methods for extracting parameter values from a query.
-These get-methods, which are new in JPA 2, are expected to be much less commonly used than the set methods.
+There are nine methods for setting parameters in a query, which is an essential task when using query parameters.
+In addition, there are nine methods for extracting parameter values from a query.
+These get methods are used less commonly than the set methods.

-Two set methods are demonstrated above - one for setting a named parameter and the other for setting an ordinal parameter.
+Two set methods are demonstrated previously: one for setting a named parameter and the other for setting an ordinal parameter.
 A third method is designated for setting a parameter in a Criteria API query.
-The reason for having nine set methods rather than just three is that JPA additionally provides three separate methods for setting Date, parameters as well as three separate methods for setting Calendar parameters.
+The reason for having nine set methods instead of three is that JPA also provides three separate methods for setting Date parameters and three for setting Calendar parameters.

-Date and Calendar parameter values require special methods in order to specify what they represent, such as a pure date, a pure time or a combination of date and time, as explained in detail in the Date and Time (Temporal) Types section.
+Date and Calendar parameter values require special methods to specify whether they represent a date, a time, or a combination of date and time, as explained in the Date and Time (Temporal) Types section.

 For example, the following invocation passes a Date object as a pure date (no time):

-Since TemporalTypejavax.persistence.TemporalType - JPA EnumType used to indicate a specific mapping of java.util.Date or java.util.Calendar..Datejavax.persistence.TemporalType.DATE - JPA Enum ConstantMap as java.sql.Date represents a pure date, the time part of the newly constructed java.util.Date instance is discarded.
-This is very useful in comparison against a specific date, when time should be ignored.
+Because TemporalTypejakarta.persistence.TemporalType.DATEMap as java.sql.Date .DATEjakarta.persistence.TemporalType.DATEMap as java.sql.Date represents only the date, the time part of the java.util.Date instance is discarded.
+This is useful for comparisons against a specific date when the time component should be ignored.

-The get methods support different ways to extract parameters and their values from a query, including by name (for named parameter), by position (for ordinal parameters) by Parameter object (for Criteria API queries), each with or without an expected type.
-There is also a method for extracting all the parameters as a set (getParametersQuery.getParameters() - JPA MethodGet the parameter objects corresponding to the declared parameters of the query.), and a method for checking if a specified parameter has a value (isBoundQuery.isBound(param) - JPA MethodReturn a boolean indicating whether a value has been bound to the parameter.).
-These methods are not required for running queries and are likely to be less commonly used.
+The get methods support different ways to extract parameters and their values from a query: by name (for named parameters), by position (for ordinal parameters), or by a Parameterjakarta.persistence.ParameterType for query parameter objects. object (for Criteria API queries).
+Each of these approaches can be used with or without specifying an expected type.
+There is also a method to extract all parameters as a Set (getParametersjakarta.persistence.Query.getParameters()Get the parameter objects corresponding to the declared parameters of the query.) and a method to check if a specified parameter has a value (isBoundjakarta.persistence.Query.isBound(Parameter)Return a boolean indicating whether a value has been bound to the parameter.).
+These methods are not required to execute queries and are likely used less often.